 Here's what happened:

-- Gave up colonies one by one - India, Africa, Middle East
+• Britain gave up colonies across India, Africa, and the Middle East

 The big lesson: Britain didn't plan to lose empire status.
 They lost it because they couldn't afford it anymore.
 The U.S. loaned them money, then took their spot as global leader.
 Sound familiar?